elliesgithub/data-analytics-power-bi-report762/README.md

 - Defined DAX measures for (Current Quarter: Orders,Revenue, Profit) and (Targets if 10% quarter on quarter growth for all three)
 - Three gauge filters created with maximum value of gauge set to the Target measure.
 - Conditional formatting applied for the callout value to change colour dependent on if target met.
-*INSERT SCREENSHOT HERE - CURRENTLY NOT WORKING AS A CONDITIONAL FORMATTING TOOL*

 2. **AREA CHART OF REVENUE BY PRODUCT CATEGORY**
 Area chart added with X-axis as Dates[Start of Quarter],Y-axis as Total revenue  and legend as Products categories.